mnshankar/RoleBasedAuthority/README.md

 ```
 php artisan config:publish mnshankar/role-based-authority
 ```
+(this central config file is where you would put all your rules)

 The major changes from Authority are:
-* DB migrations (include one to many relationship between roles and permissions
+* DB migrations (include one to many relationship between roles and permissions)
 * Support for role inheritance (using the "inherited_roleid" column in Roles)
 * Config file changes (to loop through all user roles, and create rule list)